 - your authorised representatives or advisers, or when you ask us to do so

-- credit-reporting bodies and fraud-checking agencies for identity checking and credit related purposes
+- Credit Reporters (as detailed below) and fraud-checking agencies for identity checking and credit related purposes;

-- third parties who assist us in managing or developing our business and corporate strategies and functions, including our corporate risk or funding functions
+- third parties who assist us in managing or developing our business and corporate strategies and functions, including our corporate risk or funding functions; and

 - and for the purposes of facilitating or implementing a transfer or sale of all or part of our assets or business.